AnabelaLealCosta19/cosmic-match/README.md

         * Shuffle cards, start timer and reset flip counter
         * If the game was paused previously and the resume icon is replaced by the pause icon.
         * Update new player name
-    - Functionality executed upon pressing "Confirm changes":
+    - Functionality executed upon pressing "Cancel":
         * Close modal and resume timer where left off

 - **Game board**